 Manufacturer: Salix Homes Developments Limited

-Launched in 2007 as an arm’s length management organisation (ALMO) operating on behalf of Salford City Council, Salix Homes launched in March 2015 as a stand-alone Registered Provider (RP) responsible for providing the people of Salford with high-quality homes.
+Launched in 2007 as an arm’s length management organisation (ALMO) operating on behalf of Salford City Council, in March 2015 Salix Homes became a stand-alone Registered Provider (RP) responsible for providing the people of Salford with high-quality homes.
 Today a multi-award winning social housing provider, they are investing £75million into homes and communities, ensuring every property meets the Government’s Decent Homes standard by 2020.
 Salix also provide jobs, apprenticeships and training opportunities for local people and work with partners to help tenants improve their own lives.
 Salix Living is a subsidiary of Salix Homes acting as the private sector leasing and property management arm of Salix Homes.

 Partner: Islington Mill Arts Club